-Occurrence of early pregnancy symptoms varies from person to person.
-Some women notice occurrence of these pregnancy symptoms as early as 6-12 days after ovulation.
+The occurrence of early pregnancy symptoms varies from person to person.
+Some women notice the occurrence of these pregnancy symptoms as early as 6-12 days after ovulation.
 However, not all women get early signs of pregnancy, as hormonal changes start kicking in a bit late.
+(3)

 - Sore breasts: Tender breasts occur due to pregnancy.
-When you are pregnant, the body releases estrogen hormones which causes breasts to appear big, tender with sore nipples.
+When you are pregnant, the body releases estrogen hormones which cause breasts to appear big, tender with sore nipples.